stanford-scs/scp-spec/draft-mazieres-dinrg-scp-05.md

 protocol and produced the first production deployment of SCP.
 The IRTF DIN group including Dirk Kutscher, Sydney Li, Colin Man, Piers Powlesland, Melinda Shore, and Jean-Luc Watson helped with the framing and motivation for this specification.
+The mobilecoin team contributed the `aCounter` optimization.
 We also thank Bob Glickstein for finding bugs in drafts of this document and offering many useful suggestions.